Motorized vs manual patio screens: which is right for your patio?

 Lifespan and maintenance

 Talius motors are built for retractable-screen duty cycles, not the lighter cycles a window-blind motor expects.
-In practice that means a properly installed motorized opening runs through fifteen years of seasonal Ontario use before the motor needs service.
+In practice that means a properly installed motorized opening runs through many years of seasonal Ontario use before the motor needs service.
 The mesh and frame share that lifespan because they are the same parts on both versions of the system.

 When manual wins